ivan-hc/AppMan/README.md

 Being "AppMan" a bash-based script, it can be used on all the architectures supported by the Linux kernel and works with all the GNU/Linux distributions.

 NOTE: as I've already said, AppMan downloads and converts all the scripts from the main database of "AM", so there are not ready-to-use installation scripts for AppMan itself.
 To made an application available for AppMan, it must be uploaded on the "AM" repository first.
-However, since AppMan version 3.0.6 a `convert` option is included which can convert all scripts downloaded or created for" AM "to local installation oriented scripts, as if they were installed with AppMan.
+However, since the AppMan 3.0.6 release, a new `convert` option is included which can convert all scripts downloaded or created for" AM "to local installation oriented scripts, as if they were installed with AppMan.

 This repository only contains "AppMan".